jianostack/jianostack.github.io/tutorials/aws-ecs.md

 - check your min capicity is 0 and desired capacity is 1
 - instance management > detach
 - a new instance will be launched into to the auto scaling group
+- If a new instance is not appearing in your cluster try manually assigning it an elastic IP address

 ### Create subnet issue
 Make sure your default VPC has at least 2 availability zones with default subnets